QUI EST COUPABLE ? by ROBERT SURAKI WATUM

 january 26th and 27th, 2018

 À VOIX HAUTE Staged Readings

 All readings (in FRENCH ONLY, without surtitles) are free to the public and take place at 8pm in the Studio Yolande Proulx, the backstage area of the theatre of La Cite Francophone.
 Free to the public.
-Wine and snacks provided!
+Snacks provided!